Formal Prayer Matters

 The evil spirit teaches us that we must not pray.
 ANY TIME SOMEONE advises us against talking to God, it is of the Devil.

 Yet, there are other types of prayer that follow the same pattern that show no outward appearance of prayer.
-In this article, we will discuss how a formal prayer can help get our prayers answered.
-First, it should be known that we are commanded to pray.
+In this article, we will discuss the importance of making time in our day for formal supplication before God.

 ...if ye would hearken unto the Spirit which teacheth a man to pray, ye would know that ye must pray; for the evil spirit teacheth not a man to pray, but teacheth him that he must not pray.

 It is of great concern that there are many Christians who think that they do not need to pray.
-It is not acceptable to ONLY have our pastor or others pray on our behalf.
+It is not acceptable to ONLY have a pastor or others pray on a believer's behalf.

-We must pray.
 The Spirit teaches us to pray.
-The Holy Spirit is who teaches us to pray because he reminds us of all the truths that God has revealed to us.
+The Holy Spirit is who teaches us to pray because He reminds us of all the truths that God has revealed to us as Jesus promised His disciples during His mortal ministry in John 14:26, saying:

 Generally, those feelings are pure knowledge and peace in our hearts and minds.